celeschai/techjam25_watermelon/README.md

-# Business Review Moderation Pipeline
+# ReviewGuard: Multimodal Business Review Moderation

+AI-powered pipeline that detects spam, irrelevance, and low-quality reviews across text and images—helping businesses and users cut through the noise of information overload.

+---

 A comprehensive machine learning pipeline for automatically detecting policy violations and evaluating review quality in business reviews using Google's Gemma-3-4B-IT multimodal model.